-Medulloblastoma is a brain tumor located in the cerebellum, the part of the brain that controls balance, coordination, and other complex motor functions.
-Medulloblastoma accounts for 15 to 20 percent of all pediatric brain tumors.
-Medulloblastomas occur most commonly in children between ages of 3 and 8 but can be seen in children and adults of any age.
+Medulloblastoma is a brain tumor that accounts for 15 to 20 percent of childhood brain tumors.
+Most medulloblastomas occur in children between the ages of three and eight, but they can be seen in children and adults of any age.

 As a pediatric cancer center, we have a top team of pediatric oncologists and neurologists who understand the specific needs of children with medulloblastoma.
 We also offer extra support services to children and families, including child life specialists, nutritionists, and counselors.

 We diagnose and treat children with medulloblastoma in conjunction with experts at our Childhood Brain Tumor Center.

 How We Diagnose and Treat Childhood Medulloblastoma

 Our physicians use many tests to diagnose medulloblastoma.
 In addition to physical examination, these tests may include advanced imaging studies, a biopsy, tissue analysis, and lumbar puncture (spinal tap).